 The tiles are made with high-density EVA foam, a material designed specifically for workouts.
 EVA foam, similar to rubber, makes it super easy to wipe away any sweaty residue after a tough workout.

 So, what sort of workouts are these foam tiles good for?
 ComFy’s foam tiles are designed for yoga, pilates and light cardio-based workouts.
-If you love pilates, head over to our article: reformer pilates: benefits, history and how to start, here.

 Incorporating kettlebells, medicine balls and light dumbbells into your workout are acceptable with these foam tiles, however, they are not designed for heavy duty weights.
 Due to their soft, cushioned material, heavy duty weights could leave dents and tears in these foam tiles.